 English Country design style On country walks one passes by charming brick walled and slate roofed homes surrounded by welcoming gardens.

 Rural England is best seen on foot or bicycle, the better to appreciate ancient towns, medieval chapels, hills full of wildflowers, and enjoyable local traditions.
 The pace of life is slow, the rural environment unspoiled.
-Some tiny hamlets seem almost to have escaped modernity altogether, and the summertime fete, the cricket field, and the local rugby team provide the Traditional focus for community life.
+Some tiny hamlets seem almost to have escaped modernity altogether.

 The local pub is homey, with low ceilings, cozy rugs, and dark wood bathed in warm yellow lamplight.
 Stories, gossip, and local politics are traded here over pints of local ale.
-For the weary traveler, a bed and breakfast offers rustic charm, time-darkened wood wainscoting, low-hanging leaded windows.
+For the weary traveler, a bed and breakfast offers rustic charm — time-darkened wood wainscoting, low-hanging leaded windows, and the comfort of a room that feels quietly timeless.

 Special Feature